 Robotic process automation brings several benefits to this scenario.

-- Software robotics interacts well with digital channels.
-In the case of this scenario, once the customer makes the purchase decision, the configured automation software processes the policy through the policy admin system, sets up billing in the finance system and issues policy documents through the preferred digital channel.
+Software robotics interacts well with digital channels.
+In the case of this scenario, once the customer makes the purchase decision, the configured automation software processes the policy through the policy admin system, sets up billing in the finance system and issues policy documents through the preferred d

 RPA Industry-Wide Benefits

 Incremental Data and Systems Migration: By inexpensively wrapping legacy systems and gaining substantial integration benefits without the integration, a company may have the option of a measured pace of data and system migration.
 For example, customer policy migration on renewal dates rather than one “big bang”.